-The steps in this section are optional and are not necessary for fitting.
 You can customize the plot to make it clearer.
 For example, you can plot the PD data (TumorWeight) on a different axis than the PK data (CentralConc and PeripheralConc).
-To do so, create two different groups (sets) of responses, where the first set contains only TumorWeight and the second set contains CentralConc and PeripheralConc.
+To do so, create two diffferent groups (sets) of responses, where the first set contains only TumorWeight and the second set contains CentralConc and PeripheralConc.

-• Right-click TumorWeight (gram) in the Responses table and select Create New Set.
+• Right-click TumorWeight (gram) in the Responses table (the middle table in the Property Editor) and select Create New Set.
 The app creates Set 1 and Set 2.
 Set 1 contains only TumorWeight, which is now plotted on a different axis than Set 2, which contains CentralConc and PeripheralConc.

-The Visual Channels table now contains Sets.
+The Slice table (the top table in the Property Editor) now contains Sets.
 This table is a summary table of all slicing variables that are currently present in the plot and their corresponding plot styles.
-In this current plot, the slicing variables are Sets, Responses, and Scenarios.
+In this current plot, the slicing variables are Sets, Responses, Scenarios, and Dose.